contino/cucumber-declarative-gherkin/README.md

 # cucumber-declarative-gherkin

 This is a training aide to help people learn Declarative Gherkin.
 It is not easy to learn Declarative Gherkin.
-Thus, this is helps people understand how to take what they learned in training and see it working, as a whole.
+Thus, this app helps people understand how to take what they learned in training and see it working, as a whole.

+## Where to Start?

+Want to learn more about declarative Gherkin, read the training or look at the docs [here](./docs/declarative-gherkin.md).

+Want to see the declarative Gherkin, go into the `contino/features` folder.

+Want to run the declarative Gherkin:
+1. Install the perquisites
+1. run `npm install` in the `contino` folder
+1. run `npm run e2e`
+1. Then open the file `cucumber-declarative-gherkin/contino/.tmp/report/index.html` in a browser

 ## Perquisites